Generative PointNet: Deep Energy-Based Learning on Unordered Point Sets for 3D Generation, Reconstruction and Classification: Short-run MCMC as generator model

-where the synthesized point clouds under the learned energy function match the observed point clouds on average in terms of the statistical features of the energy function, instead of raw point clouds.

-\textbf{Neural tangent kernel and metric}: The learning algorithm seeks to match the expectations of $\Phi_\theta(X) = \frac{\partial}{\partial \theta} f_\theta(X)$ over the observed data and synthesized data.
+The learning method based on noise-initialized short-run MCMC is similar to contrastive divergence \cite{hinton2002training}, which initializes a finite-step MCMC from each observed example within each learning iteration.
+Contrastive divergence also learns a bias model, but the learned model is usually incapable of synthesis, much less reconstruction and interpolation.
+For noise-initialized short-run Langevin, it is possible to optimize tuning parameters such as step size $\delta$ to minimize the bias caused by short-run MCMC.
+Also, the learning algorithm of our model seeks to match the expectations of $\Phi_\theta(X) = \frac{\partial}{\partial \theta} f_\theta(X)$ over the observed data and synthesized data.
 In the recent literature on the theoretical understanding of deep neural networks, the expectation of $\langle \Phi_\theta(X), \Phi_\theta(X')\rangle$, where the expectation is with respect to the random initialization of $\theta$, is called the neural tangent kernel \cite{jacot2018neural}, and it plays a central role in understanding the optimization and generalization of deep and wide networks.
 It is possible to define a metric based on such a kernel.
-We shall study this issue in future work.
+We shall study these issues in our future work.